name of art: "Stop Abuse"

 Is there any fallout for abusers, or do they just keep going from victim to victim, letting themselves off the hook throughout their entire lives by telling themselves and everyone else that everything was their victims' faults?

 Many abusers gamble away too many relationships and get caught too many times to get away with their behaviors forever.
 While some abusers go through life with their masks of deception on, running away from people who have caught onto them, the greater majority come to a point where narcissistic supply has dried up.
 At any rate, their lives are not authentic lives of creativity, meaningful deep relationships, joy, integrity, deep understanding and fulfillment.
-They live shallow lives, paranoid, looking for the next fix of flattery, the next high profile person to latch onto, the temporal, illusory feelings that will make them feel better than everyone else again.
-Many abusers live for high stakes, for the moment only, getting thrills from the pain they cause to others, and end up abandoned, alone and lonely, shunned for their lack of integrity and exploitation of others.
+They live shallow lives, paranoid, looking for the next fix of flattery, the next high profile person to latch onto, the temporal, illusory feelings that will make them feel superior to everyone else again.
+Many abusers live for high stakes, for the moment only, getting thrills from the pain they cause others, and end up abandoned, alone and lonely, shunned for their lack of integrity and exploitation of others.
 They become reviled and exposed by people with morals.
 Many abusers discard so many of the good people in their lives, that all they have left at the end of their lives are other abusers whom they previously used as lackeys to carry out dirty deeds.
-These co-abusers eventually treat their fellow bullies as prey (i.e. live by abusing, die by being abused, much the same way soldiers "live by the sword, die by the sword").
+These co-abusers and co-conspirators eventually treat their fellow bullies as prey (i.e. live by abusing, die by being abused, much the same way soldiers "live by the sword, die by the sword").

 As Carrie Barron M.D. said, addressing this directly to narcissists in this Psychology Today article: